lotlouischoitslab/Louis_Engineering_Computer_Science_Resources/README.md

 # Louis Sungwoo Cho Engineering Resources
-All the useful resources I have been using to study engineering courses.
+All the useful resources I have been using to study for engineering courses.

 ## Contributors:
 - ### Louis Sungwoo Cho (조성우)